SICP 1.3.3 Solutions

 Of course this solver can fail to terminate, as demonstrated by the example in the book where the values bounce back and forth and averaging is required.
 The fixed point being determined for this exercise doesn’t have that problem, but averaging does help it converge faster.
 There is still a restriction on initial values.
 In this case, the initial guess must be greater than 1.
 If it is less, values after the first guess will be negative, and this will produce an error when the logarithm is taken.
 Most any value larger than 1 will work well to demonstrate the reduction in required steps when averaging is used.

 In this particular case of calculating φ, those concerns are hidden since all the values are 1.
 However the choice of φ is not merely because it is a simple case and an approximation was found in an earlier problem.
-Since all the values in the continued fraction are at a minimum (1), φ actually represents a ‘worst case’ in terms of convergence for what’s known as simple continued fractons.
+Since all the values in the continued fraction are at the minimum (1), φ actually represents a ‘worst case’ in terms of convergence for what’s known as simple continued fractions.
 For a given index i, the partially computed fraction for φ will be farther off than for another simple continued fraction.
 Put another way, the number of steps observed to get this fraction within a given tolerance will provide an upper limit for the continued fraction procedure, although only for a subset of fractions allowed by this general procedure.

 With the continued fraction procedure working, we now must determine how to use it properly.
 In this case, the function for the denominator needs to generate a value for the index, following Euler’s sequence.
 There’s also the matter of adding the value 2 in order to actually approximate e and not e – 2.

 My approach for Di is to use the remainder of the index divided by 3, as the sequence repeats every three values.
 When it is in position to give the next value that isn’t 1, division by 3 is used to figure a new index.
 That index is multiplied by 2.
-I took advantage of the math functions
+In my solution I took advantage of the math functions

-quotient which return integer values from division in this procedure.
+quotient which return integer values from division.